How Long Does Vinyl Siding Last?

 Why Does Vinyl Siding Last This Long?

-There are several reasons why and how vinyl siding manages to last so long.
+There are several reasons why and how it manages to last so long.
 Aside from the materials that make it, we can also include the following: